Guardians score 4 in 9th to rally past Twins 11-10

 Sam Hentges (1-0) tossed a scoreless eighth and Emmanuel Clase earned his 17th save with a 1-2-3 ninth for Cleveland, which has won 11 of 13 and is 17-4 since May 30.
 The young Guardians also won their seventh straight series.

+Clase has six saves as the Guardians have started 7-1 on their nine-game road trip.

+”I feel we’re a special team,” shortstop Amed Rosario said through a translator.

-With the Guardians down by three, Amed Rosario and José Ramírez singled to start the ninth before an RBI double by Josh Naylor off Emilio Pagan made it 10-8.
+With the Guardians down by three, Rosario and Jose Ramirez singled to start the ninth before an RBI double by Josh Naylor off Emilio Pagan made it 10-8.

+Francona said had it been Byron Buxton in center field, not Gilberto Celestino, the ball probably would have been caught.

+”(Buxton) was wanting to play, but he couldn’t move around well enough to play today,” said Twins manager Rocco Baldelli, referencing a sore knee.

 Jax (4-2) took the loss for the second straight night.